ftm1337/equalizer-exchange-core/contracts/v1.5.4/README.md

 ## Preparation
 ### 29 March, Wednesday

-- [ ] Re-create ALL old (v1) gauges using new Voter (v2).
+- [x] Re-create ALL old (v1) gauges using new Voter (v2).

-- [ ] Each team member should create 30 Special NFTs with 0.01 EQUAL max Locked
+- [x] Each team member should create 30 Special NFTs with 0.01 EQUAL max Locked
-	- [ ] Each team member should vote for 10 different gauges with each NFT
+	- [x] Each team member should vote for 10 different gauges with each NFT
-	- [ ] Make sure to cover each & every pool with 10% votes of a NFT (10 pools x 15 NFTs)
+	- [x] Make sure to cover each & every pool with 10% votes of a NFT (10 pools x 15 NFTs)
-	- [ ] Make sure votes are in before 29 March ends.
+	- [x] Make sure votes are in before 29 March ends.
-- [ ] Upgrade v1.Voter
+- [x] Upgrade v1.Voter
-	- [ ] Block new votes from 30 March 12 am
+	- [x] Block new votes from 30 March 12 am
-	- [ ] Introduce ResetOverride function
+	- [x] Introduce ResetOverride function
-	- [ ] Introduce retireTime variable: To make calls to distribute have no effect after retireTime
+	- [x] Introduce retireTime variable: To make calls to distribute have no effect after retireTime
-- [ ] Upgrade v1.VENFT
+- [x] Upgrade v1.VENFT
-	- [ ] Introduce oldVoter variable: To allow attach/detach calls from v1.Gauges (oldVoter is still 0x00.
+	- [x] Introduce oldVoter variable: To allow attach/detach calls from v1.Gauges (oldVoter is still 0x00.
 Dont change yet)
-	- [ ] Introduce hotLoad function:
+	- [x] Introduce hotLoad function:
 		- To load new Voter address into Venft contract (Dont call hotLoad yet)
 		- To set oldVoter variable (Dont call hotLoad yet)
 		- To set retireTime as time of hotLoading (Dont call hotLoad yet)
-- [ ] Upgrade v1.Minter
+- [x] Upgrade v1.Minter
-	- [ ] Introduce hotLoad function: To load new Voter address into Minter contract (Dont call hotLoad yet)
+	- [x] Introduce hotLoad function: To load new Voter address into Minter contract (Dont call hotLoad yet)

 ## Core Switch
 ### 30 March, Thursday

-- [ ] Flip the epoch (v1.minter.update_period)
+- [x] Flip the epoch (v1.voter.distribute)
-- [ ] Distribute EQUAL emissions to all gauges
+- [x] Distribute EQUAL emissions to all gauges
 	- Make sure ALL gauges get as some rely on late friday distributions.
 	- Make sure Voter contract does not contain any leftover distributions.
-- [ ] Start resetting everyone's votes via v1.voter.resetOverride (dont reset the 30 new special nfts held by each team member)
+- [x] Start resetting everyone's votes via v1.voter.resetOverride (dont reset the 30 new special nfts held by each team member)
-- [ ] Again, make sure each & everyone's votes have been reset.
+- [x] Again, make sure each & everyone's votes have been reset.
 Tally with v1.VENFT.voted(<id>).
 - [ ] Call hotload on v1.Minter && Call hotload on v1.VENFT (TOGETHER!)
 	- [ ] TEST voting using old v1.Voter.vote (MUST FAIL)
 	- [ ] TEST voting using new v2.Voter.vote (MUST WORK)